Bobby Clarke: Summit Series

 Clarke's line played against the line of the Soviets' top player, Valeri Kharlamov, during the entire series.
 After being on the receiving end of some stick work from Kharlamov while going for the puck, Clarke caught up with Kharlamov and laid a two-handed slash across his ankle, breaking it in the process.
 Though Kharlamov finished the game, he missed the seventh game and was largely ineffective in the eighth.
+The notorious incident is depicted in the Russian film Legend No. 17, a dramatization of the career of Valeri Kharlamov including the Summit Series.
 When asked about the slash years later, Clarke said, "If I hadn't learned to lay on a two-hander once in a while, I'd never have left Flin Flon."
 30 years after the series, Henderson criticized Clarke, calling the slash, "the low point of the series."
 Clarke responded saying that he thought it was "improper to criticize a teammate thirty years later," and that he did not "understand why he would bring it up now."
 Henderson has since retracted his criticism.
 Kharlamov, prior to his death in 1981, said he thought Clarke was tasked with "taking me out of the game."
 John Ferguson, Sr., an assistant coach with Team Canada in 1972, said, "I called Clarke over to the bench, looked over at Kharlamov and said, 'I think he needs a tap on the ankle.'
 I didn't think twice about it.
 It was us versus them.
 And Kharlamov was killing us.
 I mean, somebody had to do it.
 And I sure wasn't going to ask Henderson."
 Clarke, however, does not recall Ferguson telling him this.